 Once appointed by the court, the conservator is empowered to take possession of the incapacitated individual’s expenses and assets and is closely monitored by the court.
 The court requires detailed annual reports.
 The conservator’s attorney provides legal advice on what is allowed and not allowed in managing the protected person’s finances.

 The incapacitated person loses all control of their property and assets.
 Only the conservator has authority to access bank accounts, transfer funds, or write checks.
 On certain occasions, a protected person may still be competent to write a will or change beneficiaries of retirement accounts, life insurance policies, and annuity policies.

 When no Power of Attorney exists, or unanticipated circumstances arise, Collier Law is experienced in all aspects of conservatorship proceedings, including:

 - Representing people seeking conservatorship of a person who can no longer manage their assets and financial affairs.

 - Representing people who seek conservatorship of a disabled, adult child, who cannot effectively manage their assets or financial affairs without additional support.

 - Representing people who seek a conservatorship for a child who has been injured when the settlement of personal injury claims needs to be approved by the court under the legal authority of a conservator.

 - Representing conservators after appointment by the court and assisting them with fulfilling their legal obligations.

-  The legal team at Collier Law near Keizer is here to assist you with guardianship proceedings.
+The legal team at Collier Law near Keizer is here to assist you with guardianship proceedings, estate planning, and more.
 Please call our office to schedule a consultation with one of our experienced attorneys.